 Start your morning off fuss free with these Oatmeal Banana Pancakes!
 Made in a blender, these fluffy pancakes are naturally gluten free and made without any added sugar.
 Enjoy a fat stack of this simple yet hearty breakfast topped with plenty of maple syrup, butter and fresh berries.

-A day that begins with a fat stack of Banana Oat Pancakes is a day that starts off right!
+A day that begins with a fat stack of Banana Oat Pancakes is a day that starts off right (as is a day that starts with some Sourdough French Toast).

-Fluffy and packed with banana flavour, these hearty oat pancakes are made in a blender and are ready in 20 minutes!
+Fluffy and packed with banana flavor (as are these oat flour banana muffins!), these hearty oat pancakes are made in a blender and are ready in 20 minutes!

 And if you're wondering...
 Are they are delicious enough to enjoy for a lazy weekend brunch?